davidgasquez/talks/data.md

 - Keep your data tidy
 - Explore and iterate quickly to learn unknowns unknowns
   - e.g normalizing the variables.
 If you don't you'll have a ranking!
+  - You should aim to build evolutionary Data Pipelines
 - Let it crash.
 Some entropy is required. (forest controlled fires)
 - Monitorize.
 Know the different types of failures.
 Errors in code, the data or in the process
 - Data starts and end with people